wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 * In [Waves IDE](https://ide.wavesplatform.com/) in the **Library** menu.
 * In Github repository [ride-examples](https://github.com/wavesplatform/ride-examples/blob/master/welcome.md).

-For tutorial on creating dApp, see the [Creating & Launching dApp](/en/building-apps/smart-contracts/writing-dapps) articel.
+For tutorial on creating dApp, see the [Creating & Launching dApp](/en/building-apps/smart-contracts/writing-dapps) article.